 CONCENTRATION DESCRIPTION

-Given the change-making contributions of education in society, students and faculty in our concentration explore critical questions related to organizational and individual dynamics in higher education.
-These questions address how colleges and universities function and interface with other educational sectors and external communities, as well as how policies and practices within and beyond higher education influence (for better or worse) access, equity, success and thriving among students, faculty and staff of different social identities.
-We value research and practice geared toward justice, decolonization, and systemic change.
+Given the change-making contributions of education in society, students and faculty in our concentration explore questions related to organizational and individual dynamics in higher education.
+These questions address how colleges and universities function and interface with other educational sectors and external communities, as well as how policies and practices within and beyond higher education influence (for better or worse) access, success, and thriving among students, faculty, and staff.
 We seek to inspire our students, alumni and faculty to serve as scholars, practitioners, change agents, and innovative leaders in colleges, universities, research and policy institutes, non-profit organizations, as well as in national and international postsecondary organizations.
 We aim to develop critical thinkers who have a broad perspective about how higher education can serve a justice-oriented purpose in society.

 As a Concentration, we are committed to:

-- Examining systemic inequities and advocating for justice, while honoring the unique theoretical, methodological, and practice-oriented approaches we each take in our scholarship, teaching, leadership, and service to create social change;
+- Honoring the unique theoretical, methodological, and practice-oriented approaches we each take in our scholarship, teaching, leadership, and service to create social change;

-- Pursuing cross-cutting, interdisciplinary partnerships that disrupt traditional boundaries between educational sectors given the complexity of current problems and questions in education and society;
+- Pursuing cross-cutting, interdisciplinary partnerships that disrupt traditional boundaries between educational sectors;

 - Bridging gaps between theory, research, policy, and practice to ensure our collective work moves beyond knowledge generation to advancing educational and social change;

-- Mentoring the next generation of higher education leaders to confront challenges related to access, equity, and justice in an authentic, informed, responsible, and ethical manner; and
+- Mentoring the next generation of higher education leaders to confront challenges related to opportunity and justice in an authentic, informed, responsible, and ethical manner; and

-- Cultivating a program culture that is generative, humanizing, communal, equitable, inspiring, and dynamic.
+- Cultivating a program culture that is generative, humanizing, communal, inspiring, and liberating.

 ADMISSIONS REQUIREMENTS

-- Personal statement of interest and desired career goals.
-Statement should be written in essay format, be no more than 1,500 words, and address the following questions:
+- A personal statement of interest and desired career goals.
+The statement should be written in essay format, be no more than 1,500 words, and address the following questions:

 - How does a Ph.D. support your life goals and professional pursuits?

-- What draws you to NC State and the Higher Education Opportunity, Equity, and Justice doctoral concentration?
+- What draws you to NC State and the HEOEJ doctoral concentration?

 - What research interests and questions do you hope to explore in a Ph.D. program?
 Why are these research interests and questions important to you?